Groveland, Massachusetts: Geography and transportation

-The Merrimack Valley Regional Transit Authority operates a route through town; there is no other mass transit within town.
+The Merrimack Valley Regional Transit Authority operates bus routes through town.
 The Haverhill/Reading Line of the MBTA Commuter Rail terminates in neighboring Haverhill, providing rail service into Boston's North Station.
 The nearest small-craft airport is Lawrence Municipal Airport in North Andover, and the nearest national air service can be found at Logan International Airport.
 There is a Peter Pan bus that goes to North Station that picks up/drops off at The Tea Garden, the Chinese food restaurant and bar in town.